Intubation Procedure Overview with Practice Questions

 76. What are the methods for confirming the placement of an endotracheal tube?

-Colorimetry device, capnography, esophageal detection device, chest x-ray, direct laryngoscopy, videoscope/glidescope, bronchoscope, light wand (lighted stylet), presence of vapor trail, chest rise, and bilateral breath sounds
+Methods include using a colorimetric device, capnography, esophageal detection device, chest X-ray, direct laryngoscopy, videoscope/glidescope, bronchoscope, light wand (lighted stylet), checking for a vapor trail, observing chest rise, and listening for bilateral breath sounds.

 77. What is the next step after the ET tube is in place?